spider-linux/spiderlinux/documentation/arachnid.md

 # Package Manager

 arachnid
-    └ install - installs a package
+- install - installs a package
-    └ uninstall - removes a package
+- uninstall - removes a package
-    └ search - searches for packages
+- search - searches for packages
-        └ local - searches locally for packages and displays their info └ verbose - verbose search output
+    - local - searches locally for packages and displays their info
+        - verbose - verbose local search output
-        └ verbose - verbose search output
+    - verbose - verbose search output
-        └ tag - packages will use a tag system for more refined searches and organisation └ last - get a list of the recently installed packages, their install reason and time └ update - updates the system
+    - tag - packages will use a tag system for more refined searches and organisation
+    - last - get a list of the recently installed packages, their install reason and time
+- update - updates the system
-        └ download - downloads updates (packages) and that's it └ garbage - cleans config files
+    - download - downloads updates (packages) and that's it
+- garbage - cleans config files

+---

 - be able to build and install packages efficiently
 - maybe have commands in plain english. e.g. arachnid search local bash